Raviprakashprajapati/Github_CheatSheet/README.md

 To view all commit : git log --all --oneline --decorate --graph

+TO fetch all pulls and pushes : git fetch
 TO pull from other Branch : git pull origin branchName

 git reset --hard origin/target-branch